 Throughout, the course will rely on rich recent economic and firm data to support analyses.
 All analyses are empirically based.

 Pre-requisite course units have to be passed by 40% or above at the first attempt unless a higher percentage is indicated within this course outline.

 The course further aims to provide a coherent view of the determination of macroeconomic behaviour to understand how changes in the economic environment influence business activities and the firm performance.
-The course departs from the usual economic theory course by giving more emphasis to prescription: What should a manager do in order to achieve some objective?
-Using a rich mix of theory and real case materials, we aim to show how to interpret economic news systematically and use it to improve on corporate decisions.
+The course departs from the usual economic theory course by placing more emphasis on prescription: What should a manager do to achieve some objective?
+Using a rich mix of theory and real case materials, we aim to show how to interpret economic news systematically and use it to improve corporate decisions.

 Notably, equip students with an ability to use Excel (or R - optional) to analyse data in business decision making, use economic theories to make sense of economic data and news, and use their understanding to improve on business decisions and master data-driven business decision making.

-- Understand the general economic way of thinking about business decisions and how to apply it to real decision scenarios through designing optimal business strategies,
+• Understand the general economic way of thinking about business decisions and how to apply it to real decision scenarios by designing optimal business strategies,

-- Understand different theories of the firm, models of imperfect competitions pricing strategies, and advance business strategies
+• Understand different theories of the firm, models of imperfect competitions pricing strategies, and advanced business strategies